Search

 “I would have wanted it to be different, I would have liked to complete the World Championships, but it’s not possible anymore.”

-It’s a change of heart from just a few weeks ago.
+It’s a significant change from just a few weeks ago.

 Asked by fellow German superstar Sebastian Kienle on the live broadcast at Challenge Roth in July whether it could be her last appearance at Kona this year she replied she had no intention of retiring just yet.